michaelschung/apod-map/README.md

 Finally, run the `start` script to spin up the backend server on port 3000, which is already configured to serve the static files from `frontend/dist/`.

 View the webpage by visiting [`localhost:3000`](http://localhost:3000/).

+## Updates

+### Releases

+- **1.0.0**: Initial release (1/16/2025)

+### Roadmap

+A few things that I would eventually like to add:
+- A list view of the pins, organized by date, appearing as a floating window on the left side of the map (think Google Maps).
+This would also allow me to include links to the photos that didn't make it through the location-extraction process.
+- Personal API key input via a pop-up modal.
+This isn't super urgent since DB caching enforces a strict upper bound on how many times the website will need to make API calls, but it could be nice in concept.
+- Web search for improved location extraction.
+The entire AI side of this works better in ChatGPT than through the OpenAI API, since ChatGPT is able to browse the Internet.
+But I think I'd have to pay for [Google Search API](https://developers.google.com/custom-search/v1/overview) access to support the requests that I'd want to make.

 ## License